Privacy & Security

 Landmark maintains chat rooms, bulletin boards and commenting/blogging services accessible to the public.
 By accessing these areas, you consent to the disclosure of your personal information to other person(s) participating in any of these services.
 Landmark is not responsible for the use or disclosure by others of the information you provide whilst using chat rooms or bulletin board services in connection with Landmark.

-The Landmark website contains links to other sites.
+Landmark websites contain links to other sites.
 Landmark is not responsible for the privacy practices or the content of any sites linked to Landmark’s website.